 In line with market trends in green development, the Group constantly refined its green finance product and service offerings to enhance its support for clients' low-carbon transitions, with a view to helping Hong Kong become a green finance hub for the Asia-Pacific region.
 As at the end of 2023, the balance of the Group's green and sustainability-linked loans to corporate customers grew by 76% compared with the end of 2022, while the amount of green deposits taken during the year increased by 20% compared to 2022.
 The Group also assisted clients in issuing various types of ESG bonds, including green bonds, blue bonds, sustainability bonds and social-responsibility bonds.
 In addition, it served as a green financial advisor and provided innovative green cash management services for its clients.
 Its professional contributions to promoting sustainable development were well recognised by the market.
-The Group received three awards from the Hong Kong Quality Assurance Agency, namely Outstanding Award for Green and Sustainable Bond Lead Manager (Financial Institution) - Visionary Green, Social, Blue and Sustainable Bond Framework, Outstanding Award for Green and Sustainable Bond Lead Manager (Financial Investment Industry) - Largest Amount of Green Bonds, and Outstanding Award for Green and Sustainable Bond Lead Manager (Local Government Financing Project) - Largest Single Social Renminbi Bond.
+The Group received three awards from the Hong Kong Quality Assurance Agency, namely Outstanding Award for Green and Sustainable Bond Lead Manager (Financial Institution) - Visionary Green, Social, Blue and Sustainable Bond Framework, Outstanding Award for Green and Sustainable Bond Lead Manager (Financial Institution) - Visionary Green, (Local Government Financing Project) - Largest Single Social Renminbi Bond.